ADI-Labs/data-api/README.md

         - Flask is powerful micro web-framework that makes it easy to get a server-based Python app up and running quickly.
 3. SQLite/pysqlite/SQLAlchemy
         - Data is saved and retreived using a SQL(SQLite dialect) database.
 To interact with the database, we will use                      SQLAlchemy, a     Python library that makes it easy for programmers to interact with SQL databases.
-4. HTML/CSS/JavaScript
+4. HTML/CSS/JavaScript with Jinja template engine
-        - Data@CU’s information is presented via a website - [data2.adicu.com](data2.adicu.com)
+        - Data@CU’s information is presented via a website - [data2.adicu.com](data2.adicu.com).
 5. TravisCI
         - Project continuous integration managed in collaboration with Github and Slack.